west china medical publishers

 Release date: Export PDF Favorites Scan

-• Detection of inferior myocardial infarction based on densely connected convolutional neural network
+• Pulmonary nodule detection method based on convolutional neural network

 • Fetal electrocardiogram signal extraction and analysis method combining fast independent component analysis algorithm and convolutional neural network